rondharma/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ---
 ## Secured, Yet Agile

 A major guiding principle in the creation of the Application Programming Interface (API) for HPE GreenLake edge-to-cloud platform is security.
-However, to be able to be used by client applications or client tools that rely on the API to extend their features using the HPE GreenLake platform, the API must also be flexible.
-To provide both security and flexibility, the console's REST API uses the 0Auth 2.0 authentication flow based on the client credential, which generates a limited lifetime access token.
+However, to support numbers of client applications or client tools that rely on the HPE GreenLake API to extend their features, the API must also be flexible.
+To provide both security and flexibility, the HPE GreenLake API uses the 0Auth 2.0 authentication flow based on the client credential, which generates a limited lifetime access token.
 This access token is then embedded in the header of each REST API request as the authorization bearer.

-This blog will walk through the essential steps required to exercise or experiment with the Data Services Cloud Console REST API.
+This blog will walk through the essential steps required to exercise or to experiment with the HPE GreenLake APIs for data services on HPE GreenLake platform.

 ### Authentication Process to Obtain the Access Token